 The expected daily deaths from 1st February 2020 up to and including 30th June 2020 were estimated using Farrington surveillance algorithm for daily historical data between 2014 and 2020.13 The algorithm used overdispersed Poisson generalised linear models with spline terms to model trends in counts of daily death, accounting for seasonality.
 The number of non-COVID-19 CV deaths each day from 1st February 2020 were subtracted from the estimated expected daily deaths in the same time period to create a zero historical baseline.
 Deaths above this baseline maybe interpreted as excess mortality, which were calculated as the difference between the observed daily deaths and the expected daily deaths.
 Negative values, where the observed deaths fell below the expected deaths, were set to zero.
 The rate of excess deaths was derived from dividing excess mortality by the sum of the expected deaths between 2nd March 2020 and 30th June 2020.

 For the categories of acute CV death, the ICD-10 code on the MCCD was counted only once per deceased.
 Thus, the overall rate of acute CV death represents the number of people with a direct CV cause of death.
 Given that, people may have more than one of the pre-defined CV events leading to death, analyses for each of the pre-defined CV categories represents the number of events (not people) per category.
 For the purposes of this investigation, CVD that contributed, but did not directly lead to death were excluded from the analyses.
 All tests were two-sided and statistical significance considered as P<0.05.
-Statistical analyses were performed in R version 4.0.0.
+Statistical analyses were performed in R version 4.0.0, and the Farrington surveillance algorithm was fitted using R package ‘surveillance’.

 Results